SERBIA: Belgrade – Bully of the Balkans

 A gift from France, but its significance escapes me.

-Belgrade Fortress – The Kalemegdan Park
+BELGRADE FORTRESS – The Kalemegdan Park

-Tennis Court in the moat.
+Tennis court in the moat.

 A secondary perimeter within the first wall.
 Some of the hardware they used to beat up on their neighbors with.